 Overview – glycobiology

-Some of the questions we are asking include “how is the plant cell wall made?”, “can we engineer a better cell wall?”, “what else does the plant do with complex sugars?”, “do plants with altered cell walls interact differently with the environment including microbes?”.
+Some of the questions we are asking include “how is the plant cell wall made?”, “can we use synthetic biology engineer a better cell wall?”, “what else does the plant do with complex sugars?”, “do plants with altered cell walls interact differently with the environment including microbes?” and “why oh why are there so many glycosyltransferases?!”.
 More recently, we’ve become interested in how to understand this sort of biology across scale, and how to connect findings in the lab with findings in the field.

 This research has led us down some interesting routes, including an obsession with glycosylinositolphosphorylceramides (GIPCs) – glycosylated sphingolipids which dominate the outer leaflet of the plant plasma membrane.
 The sugar headgroups point into the apoplast, and we have identified a number of glycosyltransferases responsible for their synthesis.
 We also have some interesting observations on the importance of the GIPC glycans in plant-microbe interactions (pathogens and beneficial microbes), cellulose synthesis and cell-cell adhesion… but there is lot more to do to establish mechanism.